Rejean-McCormick/Orgo/Documentation/v3/6-orgo-insights-module-config-parameters.md

 Rules:

-* Analytics tables store these as `TEXT` columns whose values are exactly the above tokens.
+ * Analytics tables in the `insights.*` schema store the **same tokens** as the operational enums, but as **TEXT** columns (even on Postgres) to decouple the warehouse from OLTP enum DDL.
+ * For non‑Postgres warehouses (`warehouse.type != "postgres"`), the values MUST appear as the **exact same tokens** at rest (upper‑snake), stored as generic string types.
-* Any change to these enums in Doc 2 must be mirrored in this section and in analytics DDL (Doc 1 and Doc 7.3).
+* Any change to these enums in Doc 2 must be mirrored in this section and in the analytics DDL in Doc 1 (Module 14 – Analytics / Insights Star‑Schema) and any derived warehouse schemas.

 ### 1.3 Documentation Dependencies and Cross‑References